 Linking Words

-, I think badminton highly suits your physical features and your tendencies.
+, I think badminton highly suits your physical fitness and your interests.
 If you want to learn

 this